sjfke/tomcat-containers/wharf/PODMAN-KUBE.md

 ### Building and Deploying

-To build and deploy the application, the following files were used
+To build and deploy the application, the following files are used

 1. [Dockerfile](./Podman/Dockerfile)
 2. [adminer-deployment.yaml](./Podman/adminer-deployment.yaml)